 I mean, you have an entire city, city blocks taking over.

-We've had over 20 people die, including police officers in the aftermath of George Floyd's tragic death, unnecessary death, and the the shocking of the nation's conscience.
+We've had over 20 people die, including police officers in the aftermath of George Floyd's tragic death, unnecessary death, and the shocking of the nation's conscience.

-Well, uh first of all, I I totally agree.
+Well, first of all, I totally agree.

 We've said this many times on the air, but I want to say this about this election.